Expanding reach in anti-racism, financial literacy online education.

 As participants of our financial cohort prepare to become ambassadors and commit to a second year, we’ve intentionally slowed down the pace.
 As we transition into the second year and start creating a manual, the ambassador piece will take center stage.
 Some of our students have reached out, eager to connect with the ambassadors.

-What are you hopeful for?
+What aspects of the project are you hopeful about?

 I’m hopeful that people will truly recognize the value of these four focus areas and apply what they’ve learned, rather than storing the information on a shelf.
 My hope is that they will impact the lives of others in their communities and churches through new insights on finance and the issues of the day in reference to racism, thereby bringing the gospel message to life, to do the things that Jesus would do.